mcpiroman/UnityNativeTool/README.md

 ## Usage
 - Your plugin files must be at path specified in options.
 By default you just add __ at the beginning of your dll file in Assets/Plugins folder.
 - By default, all native functions in scripts assembly will be mocked (i.e. will be handled by this tool instead of Unity).
-You can change that in options and use attributes to select which functions you want to be mocked.
+You can change that in options and use attributes to select which functions you want or don't want to be mocked.
+Attributes are in namespace `UnityNativeTool`.
-- If something is not working, first check out available options (and read their description), [then report an issue](https://github.com/mcpiroman/UnityNativeTool/issues).
+- If something is not working, first check out available options (and read their description), then [report an issue](https://github.com/mcpiroman/UnityNativeTool/issues).
 - Options are accessible via `DllManipulatorScript` editor or window.
 - Although presumably runs in builded game, it's intended to be used in editor.